 The Texas Counseling Association (TCA) is one of the 56 branches of ACA, and represents counseling professionals in the State of Texas interested in advocacy, lobbying, and the general promotion of the counseling profession.
 By joining TCA, you will receive the TCA journal and become eligible for professional liability insurance at affordable cost.
 Your dues provide TCA with the opportunity to lobby on behalf of both counselors and the counseling profession.
 For example, TCA was largely responsible for school counselors being included in the \$3,000 raise for teachers in the spring of 1999.
 TCA also provides invaluable legal advice on professional and personal matters to all TCA members.
 There are also local chapters of TCA throughout the state.
-The Capital of Texas Counseling Association is located in Austin, and the South Texas Counseling Association serves the region surrounding San Antonio.
 You may call the TCA office for information on your local chapter membership brochures.

-Texas Counseling Association (TCA) 316 West 12th Street Austin, TX 78701
+Texas Counseling Association (TCA)

+316 West 12th Street Austin, TX 78701